Find A Speaker or Advisor

 Learn More About Erik Brynjolfsson

-Brynjolfsson’s research examines the effects of information technologies on business strategy, productivity, performance, digital commerce, and intangible assets.
-He says digital technologies, particularly AI and machine learning, are igniting a business revolution that will be more disruptive and world-changing than any other period in history.
-He urges leaders to view this as an opportunity, not an obstacle.
-Since companies will still need people with creative, interpersonal and problem-solving skills, he offers decision makers a roadmap to restructuring the right way.
-As a consultant, educator and author, he helps organizations sort out which tasks are better assigned to machines and which to humans, so they can strategically plan forward before laying off the wrong people.
+An optimistic economist, Brynjolfssonโ€™s predicts a productivity boom in the coming decade driven by the combination of new technologies and business transformation.
+His research examines the effects of information technologies on business strategy, productivity, performance, digital commerce, and intangible assets.
+He says AI and machine learning are igniting a business revolution that will be more disruptive than any other tech-driven transformation in history.
+With these changes disproportionately affecting knowledge work, Brynjolfsson urges leaders to view emerging technology as an opportunity, not an obstacle.
+He offers decision makers a roadmap to restructuring the right way, especially since companies will still need people with creative, interpersonal and problem-solving skills to work alongside AI.
+Not doing so can lead to negative socio-economic outcomes and increased inequality.

 ###

-Erik Brynjolfsson is the Jerry Yang and Akiko Yamazaki Professor and Senior Fellow at the Stanford Institute for Human-Centered AI (HAI), and Director of the Stanford Digital Economy Lab.
-He also is the Ralph Landau Senior Fellow at the Stanford Institute for Economic Policy Research (SIEPR), Professor by Courtesy at the Stanford Graduate School of Business and Stanford Department of Economics, and a Research Associate at the National Bureau of Economic Research (NBER).
-He and Andrew McAfee are the only people named to both the Thinkers50 list of the world’s top management thinkers and the Politico 50 group of people transforming American politics.
+Based in the heart of Silicon Valley, Erik Brynjolfsson is the director of the Digital Economy Lab at the Stanford Institute for Human Centered Artificial Intelligence (HAI), the Ralph Landau Senior Fellow in Economic Growth at the Stanford Institute for Economic Policy Research (SIEPR), Professor by Courtesy at the Stanford Graduate School of Business and Stanford Department of Economics, and a Research Associate at the National Bureau of Economic Research (NBER).
+He and Andrew McAfee are the only people named to both the Thinkers50 list of the worldโ€™s Top Management Thinkers and the Politico 50 group of people transforming American politics and are co-founders of Workhelix, Inc.

-Prior to joining Stanford, Brynjolfsson was Director of the MIT Initiative on the Digital Economy.
-He holds bachelor’s and master’s degrees from Harvard University in applied mathematics and decision sciences and earned his doctorate in managerial economics from MIT.
+Prior to joining Stanford, Brynjolfsson was director of the MIT Initiative on the Digital Economy.
+He holds bachelorโ€™s and masterโ€™s degrees from Harvard University in applied mathematics and decision sciences and earned his doctorate in managerial economics from MIT.
 He holds five patents.

-Erik Brynjolfsson is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.
+Erik Brynjolfsson is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Groupยฎ.

-Erik Brynjolfsson was last modified: March 21st, 2023 by Justin Louis
+Erik Brynjolfsson was last modified: December 12th, 2024 by Justin Louis

 Read More Read Less